-St. Moritz, part of the Engadin Valley of Switzerland, is famous for skiing on the Diavolezza glacier.
+St. Moritz is famous for its beautiful lakeside village, and skiing on the Diavolezza glacier.
 St Moritz comprises four ski areas, all on one ticket – Madrisa, Jakobshorn, Rinerhorn, and Pischa.
 Corviglia’s tallest peak at 10,836′ offers a super long run over 10 kilometers to the village.
 St Moritz is popular among wealthy skiing families, and celebs, for its great Swiss ski town at the base with top ski hotels, shopping and big events of Winter Polo and ski joring.